RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

         environment.
 While this is ok for a full *personal* install of conda, it will not work on the cluster where you are using conda module and where the base environment is read only.
-      | If your instrucitons specify to install in base, for example:
+      | If your instructions specify to install in base, for example:
       |     ``conda install -n base somea-pkg-name``
       | simply remove base from the command as:
       |     ``conda install somea-pkg-name``